What the new EV funding for trucks, e-vans and depot charging means for fleets

 The mean temperature was 9.5°C, which surpassed the long-term climatological average by 1.4°C, making it the warmest spring since records began in 1884.
 Eight of the 10 warmest UK springs have happened since 2000, and the three hottest since 2017.
 Scotland and Northern Ireland experience particularly high temperatures, both up 1.6°C on average.

 The short answer is yes!
 EVs have been designed for use around the world, so they have a very wide operational temperature window.
-However, there are a few things you can do to maximise safety and efficiency when driving and charging your EV in hot weather.
+Even though fleet EVs will likely do more miles than a privately owned car, they should still be completely usable regarless of the temperature.

 However, in hotter weather, these dangers are exacerbated.
 On an average day, friction and resistance result in a build-up of heat inside car tyres, but hotter weather increases pressure.
 Every 10°C rise or fall in temperature affects a tyre’s pressure by between 1 and 2 PSI (pound-force per square inch).

-Your EV may have a built-in tyre pressure monitoring system, which will warn you if the pressure is too low.
-Or, checking your tyre pressure manually will ensure you are able to drive safely during these hotter months.
-All tyres are different and have an ideal pressure window, so check the markings on the side if you’re not sure.
+Your fleet EVs may have a built-in tyre pressure monitoring systems, which will warn the driver if the pressure is too low.
+You should also ensure your drivers know how to manually check the tyre pressure to make sure they drive safely during these hotter months.
+All tyres are different and have an ideal pressure window, but the markings on the sidewall will contain all the relevant information.

 Sources